-This Policy, used in conjunction with the Shire's Procurement and Tender Procedures Policy (3.14), will continue to mitigate probity risk, by establishing consistent and demonstrated processes that promotes openness, transparency, fairness and equity to all potential suppliers.
+This Policy, used in conjunction with the Shire's Purchasing Policy, will continue to mitigate probity risk, by establishing consistent and demonstrated processes that promote openness, transparency, fairness and equity to all potential suppliers.

-The use of pre qualified supplier panels will streamline and improve procurement processes, reducing the risk of non compliance relating to cumulative expenditure exceeding Tender threshold for regular supply of goods and services without a tender process being undertaken and/or a contract being in place.
+The use of Panels will streamline and improve procurement processes, reducing the risk of non-compliance relating to cumulative expenditure exceeding the tender threshold for regular supply of goods and services without a tender process being undertaken and/or a contract being in place.